php/php-langspec/spec/php-spec-draft.md

-following series of expression statements, `$a = 10; ++$a; $b = $a;`, there is sequence point at the end of each full expression, so the assignment to $a is completed before `$a` is incremented, and the increment is completed before the assignment to `$b`.)
+following series of expression statements, `$a = 10; ++$a; $b = $a;`, there is sequence point at the end of each full expression, so the assignment to $a is completed before `$a` is incremented, and the increment is completed before the assignment to `$b`).

 When an expression contains multiple operators, the *precedence* of those operators controls the order in which those operators are applied.
-(For example, the expression `$a - $b / $c` is evaluated as `$a - ($b / $c)` because the / operator has higher precedence than the binary - operator.)
+(For example, the expression `$a - $b / $c` is evaluated as `$a - ($b / $c)` because the / operator has higher precedence than the binary - operator).
 The precedence of an operator is determined by the definition of its associated grammar production.

 If an operand occurs between two operators having the same precedence,